 Xuanlin Tham, author of Revolutionary Desires, curates a programme that explores sex as a dissolution of boundaries.
 Your Body, Dissolving into Me spans animation to documentary in celebrating sex and its representations, but also confronts the thorniness of what sex under systems of control and image production entails.

-Grieving Tomorrows, curated by Ren Scateni, aims to utilise grief as a methodology for investigating the structures affecting, shaping, and dictating our current lives.
-The programme proposes to explore three areas: the environment, or the ecological crisis; acts of political resistance through mourning and embalming; and queer and trans identity.
+Spanning three programmes, Grieving Tomorrows, curated by Ren Scateni, aims to utilise grief as a methodology for investigating the structures affecting, shaping, and dictating our current lives.
+The strand proposes to explore three areas across three respective programmes: the environment, or the ecological crisis; acts of political resistance through mourning and embalming; and queer and trans identity.

 Milda Valiulytė curates Spatial Desire, a programme inspired by the words of American writer, professor and activist Audre Lorde which invites us to conceptualise the borders that often come to define our lives.
 The screening will be followed by a poetry reading by Maya Uppal.
 Curated by Milda Valiulytė.